sahilsinghrana/sahilsinghrana.github.io/src/content/blog/howto/convert-string-to-literal/index.md

   const vals = Object.values(params);

   // Create a new function dynamically where each key becomes an argument name,
-  // and the function body returns a template literal built from `this`.
+  // and the function body returns a template literal built from `template` string.
   // Example body: return `Hello, ${name}!
 Today is ${day}.`;
   //
   // The call to the returned function immediately supplies the values via (...vals).